ctsrc/cardgame/README.md

 is provided by it and everything else is provided alongside of klondike.
 This should make building packages for distribution as painless as possible.
-If CHICKEN Scheme eggs were available in FreeBSD pkg, Fedora dnf and Debian apt-get officiial and default repositories, I would use those.
+If CHICKEN Scheme eggs were available in FreeBSD pkg, Fedora dnf and Debian apt official and default repositories, I would use those.

 ### Install Server Run-Time Dependencies on FreeBSD